Lightweight WordPress Analytics: I Measured Them All

 - Independent Analytics: 50 files

 That count is files, not writes per request.
 Most plugins do not run every file on every pageview.
-But the surface area gives you a sense of how much database activity the plugin can generate.
+But the surface area tells you how much database activity the plugin can generate.
 Independent Analytics has 50 PHP files with at least one write pattern in them, against Koko's 7.

 The script-only tools do not write to your database.
 Zero rows.
 Zero writes.
-The tracker fires a network request to the vendor's server, and the data lands in the vendor's infrastructure.
-Your MySQL is untouched.
+The tracker fires a network request to the vendor's server, the data lands in the vendor's infrastructure, and your MySQL never hears about it.

 Here is what that means in practice.
-If your site does 10,000 pageviews a month, a WordPress-native analytics plugin is adding 10,000 database writes a month at minimum, probably more like 20,000 to 50,000 if it records sessions, referrers, and events separately.
-On managed WordPress hosting where you pay per database query or per write IOPS, these add up.
-On a server you run yourself, the inserts compete with your real WordPress workload (page renders, the admin, WooCommerce checkout).
+If your site does 10,000 pageviews a month, a WordPress-native plugin is adding at least 10,000 database writes a month.
+Probably more like 20,000 to 50,000 if it records sessions, referrers, and events separately.
+On managed WordPress hosting where you pay per database query or per write IOPS, that adds up.
+On a server you run yourself, the inserts compete with your real WordPress workload: page renders, the admin, WooCommerce checkout.

-A 100,000-pageview-a-month site running Independent Analytics is doing potentially 500,000 extra inserts a month.
-The plugin's tracker might be 2 KB, but the cost to your database is real.
+A 100,000-pageview-a-month site running Independent Analytics could be doing 500,000 extra inserts a month.
+The plugin's tracker might be 2 KB.
+The cost to your database is real.

-This is also the answer to a question I see asked on r/Wordpress regularly: "Why does my site feel slow even though my analytics tracker is small?"
+This is also the answer to a question I see on r/Wordpress all the time.
+"Why does my site feel slow even though my analytics tracker is small?"
 The tracker is not the slow part.
 The plugin running on your server is.

 The dashboard query problem

-There is one more cost that almost nobody talks about: opening the analytics dashboard itself.
+There is one more cost that rarely gets measured: opening the analytics dashboard itself.

 When you click "Analytics" in your WordPress admin, a plugin-based tool runs a series of SELECT queries against your database to render the report.
 The bigger your data, the heavier those queries.
-The slower your admin gets.
-The more you avoid checking your stats.
-The less value you actually get from the tool.
+The heavier the queries, the slower your admin.
+The slower your admin, the more you avoid checking your stats.
+And the less you check, the less the tool is worth.

 There is a long support thread on wordpress.org titled "Independent Analytics Update Killed My Site Loading Speeds" where a user describes their site grinding to a halt after a version update.
 The thread is from October 2024.
-The plugin author responded, the issue was eventually fixed, but the underlying architecture is the same: when your stats live in your WordPress database, opening your stats is a workload on your WordPress database.
+The plugin author responded, the issue got fixed in the end, but the architecture has not changed.
+When your stats live in your WordPress database, opening your stats is a workload on your WordPress database.

-This shows up in a more subtle way too.
-The WordPress admin bar at the top of every wp-admin page often includes a "site stats" tile.
-Some analytics plugins query the database to populate that tile on every admin page load.
+It shows up in a quieter way too.
+The WordPress admin bar at the top of every wp-admin page often carries a "site stats" tile.
+Some analytics plugins query the database to fill that tile on every admin page load.
 So you visit Plugins, you visit Posts, you visit Settings, and the plugin runs a stats query every single time.
-Multiply by every editor on the team, multiply by every admin page they open, and the admin gets slower over time.
+Multiply that by every editor on the team, and by every admin page they open, and the whole admin gets slower over the months.

 Script-only tools route stats queries to the vendor's infrastructure.
 Your wp-admin stays clean.
 Your MySQL only does the work it has to do for your real site.

 The Clickport dashboard runs on our servers.
 When you open it, you are querying our ClickHouse cluster, not your WordPress database.
-Same goes for Plausible's dashboard, Fathom's dashboard, Umami's cloud version.
+The same goes for Plausible's dashboard, Fathom's dashboard, Umami's cloud version.
 None of these put load on your WordPress instance when you open stats.

 Google Site Kit, revisited with numbers